-Using alligator clips if necessary, connect Pin 3 (in) from the Op Amp to the positive (+) end of the speaker.
+Using alligator clips if necessary, connect Pin 3 (in) from the op-amp to the positive (+) end of the speaker.
 Connect the negative (-) end of the speaker to AGND.

-Connect Pin 6 (out) from the Op Amp to A1.
+Connect Pin 6 (out) from the op-amp to A1.

 Turn on the oscilloscope.